euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 behavior”.
 We can thus infer that the dynamic optimization algorithm should make appropriate control decisions out of it.
 This will be discussed in section :ref:`ss-results-searev-smooth`.
+Going further, it would be interesting to study the influence of the AR parameters (including order :math:`p`) on the dynamic optimization to see if the “multi-lags acf fitting” indeed brings an improvement of the final cost function :math:`J`.

 .. _ss-ss-model: